theobald-software/theobald-software.github.io/content/_en/yunio/report.md

 **Warning!
 RFC_ERROR_SYSTEM_FAILURE - No more storage space available for extending an internal table:**<br>
 To avoid a memory overflow on the SAP source system and to avoid huge overheads, choose a package size that suits your memory capacity.

-#### Run in background
+#### Variant
-If this checkbox is checked, the table extraction is executed as a background job in SAP.
-This setting is optional and is supported in combination with function module Z_THEO_READ_TABLE as of version 2.0.
-Activate the setting **Run in background** for long-running extractions with a large amounts of data that may run into a timeout error (“Time limit exceeded”), when using the foreground mode.

-{: .box-tip }
+If available, select a variant from the drop-down-list.<br>

+A variant contains a set of [selections parameters](#selection-parameters) that limit the result set of the report to records that match the selection.
-**Tip:** The extraction jobs can be found in the SAP JobLog (**SM37**) under the JobName *theo_read_table*.
+A selection variant can be created in SAP at the input screen of an ABAP report.
+The purpose of a variant is to minimizes the need to enter selections each time you run a report.

+{: .box-note}
+**Note:** Manual selections and variants can be combined.
+Manual selections overwrite any selections in the variant.

-### Output Columns
+### Selection Parameters
 You can select either all or only individual columns for extraction. <br>
 Per default all columns are selected to be extracted.
 Deselect the ones you don’t want to extract.